-It is proposed to develop an area of approximately 700 hectares at the Fern Hill Estate, Mulgoa Road, Mulgoa.
-The development would include three precincts, two of which would be for residential and a third, the Central Precinct, would be redeveloped for a variety of functions.
+It is proposed to develop an area of approximately 700 hectares at the Fernhill Estate, Mulgoa Road, Mulgoa.
+The development would include four precincts.
+The Eastern and Western Precincts would be for residential development The Central Precinct would be redeveloped for a variety of functions.
+No development is proposed for the Northern Precinct.
 This report presents a preliminary noise assessment in support of the application to rezone the land prior to development.

-The assessment is based in part on noise monitoring of a large function at the Estate in 2013.
+The assessment is based in part on noise monitoring of two functions at the Estate in 2013.

-The report considers the potential impacts of noise from the central precinct to both exisiting residences and the propsed hnew housing precincts.
-The report also considers impacts associated with the new housing precinct at existing residences as well as potential impacts on the proposed new housing from existing transporation or industrial noise sources.
+The report considers the potential impacts of noise from the central precinct to both existing residences and the proposed new housing precincts.
+The report also considers impacts associated with the new housing precinct at existing residences as well as potential impacts on the proposed new housing from existing transportation or industrial noise sources.

 There are two main parts to this assessment.

-The assessment in Sections 3 relates to emission from functions and not to the new housing developments.
+The assessment in Sections 1 relates to emission from functions and not to the new housing developments.
 Section 4 relates only to housing developments.